Updated: Apr 7

 In a pan, preferably a cast iron kadhai, add cold pressed mustard oil / ghee and lightly fry the paneer pieces and keep aside.
 You could use the paneer as it is too, the traditional way.

 Add cumin seeds, garlic, ginger and green chillies to the kadhai in which the paneer was fried.
 Once the aromatics release their flavours, add onions and cook till lightly brown.
 Add tomatoes and continue to cook until the masala is done.
 The onions and tomatoes should still have a texture, not completely mashed / cooked.

 Add the palak / spinach puree and the flour - cook through on low-medium heat till all the flavours come together, about 5-7 minutes, stirring occasionally.
 Add salt as per taste.

 Add paneer and mix well with a light hand, cook for a couple of minutes more allowing the paneer to absorb the flavours.
 Mix in the fresh cream.
-Adjust salt.
+Taste and adjust seasoning.

-If you like, you could add a teaspoon of garam masala at this point – though the recipe doesn’t really need it - simple flavours work for this recipe.
+If you like, you could add a teaspoon of garam masala at this point – though the recipe doesn’t really need it - simple flavours work for this recipe of palak paneer.

 Serve palak paneer with ghee laden phulkas, jowar roti, thalipeeth… or even jeera rice.

 Feel free to share WhiskMixStir recipe links / Indian food recipe blog with your family & friends!
 Remember to give credit where its due :) Pls do not publish my content, recipes and / or photos as your own.